If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 The practice is incredibly widespread.
 Common programs like Google Analytics, which is found on 87 percent of the world’s top websites, and Google Adsense, which is used by over 10 million sites worldwide, utilise tracking techniques.
 There are also many other tools that websites use to track users.

 As a website owner, you can use tracking programs to find out a lot about information about users to your site.
 This information includes:

 - IP addresses which can determine a user’s location or even the company they are visiting from.

 - How the user behaves when they visit the website.
-For example, what they click on, their time on page, or how many pages on the site they visit.
+For example, what they click on, their time on a page, or how many pages on the site they visit.

 - Information about the user such as their demographics, interests, the device they are using to access your website, etc.

 Websites can use this information in several different ways.
-Knowing about users can help publishers create targeted content and adverts, tracking how customers use websites can help sites optimize for conversion while knowing where and how users are visiting the site can help with marketing.
+Knowing about users can help publishers create targeted content and adverts, tracking how customers use websites can help sites optimise for conversion while knowing where and how users are visiting the site can help with marketing.

 What are the Reasons for Website Tracking?

 There are many reasons why you might want to track website visitors.
 Here are some of them.

 Website Performance Tracking